Sinerath/BT-camera-trigger/README.md

 By default setup for a Normally CLOSED switch to be connected between SWITCH_PIN and GND

+I reccommend checking if the pin you chose has a pullup available and if it doesnt interfere with boot if grounded, otherwise its up to you which one you choose

-By default setup to send a KEY_MEDIA_VOLUME_UP keyboard press
+By default setup to send a KEY_MEDIA_VOLUME_UP keyboard press, can be changed easily by replacing with a different key from the above mentioned library

 The code prevents sending another keypress untill the switch is released and pressed again